 Ko Phi Phi

-It's different on Phi Phi Don, the main island where the village is located, where you will disembark and find the hotels and the two large bays of Tonsai and Loh Dalum.
+Alternatively, you will disembark on Phi Phi Don , the main island where the village is located, and find the hotels and the two large bays of Tonsai and Loh Dalum.

 Despite its current popularity and sometimes lively atmosphere around the village, Ko Phi Phi retains its undeniable charm.
 Just a short distance from the center, you'll find much quieter spots, particularly on the island's east coast or in certain bays accessible by boat.